How to Write a Check to Yourself: A Step-by-Step Guide

 AndreyPopov / iStock.com

-Can I Write a Check to Myself?
+How to Write and Deposit a Check to Yourself

 1. On the “pay to” line, simply write your own name.